DENTON DWI / DUI DRUNK DRIVING LAWYERS

-If you are facing charges in Denton or Cooke County here in Texas, you should contact Hill & Hill or a similarly qualified DUI/DWI defense attorney as soon as possible.
+If you are facing charges in Denton or Cooke County here in Texas, you should contact The Law Office of Brent Hill or a similarly qualified DUI/DWI defense attorney as soon as possible.
 There are time limits on how long you have to file to save your license, so the sooner you act the better.

 Here are a few of the penalties you can expect if you are convicted of DUI or DWI in the state of Texas.
 Keep in mind they grow with severity when included with other charges, such as manslaughter, DWI with a child passenger, and DWI that causes serious bodily injury:

 - First Offense – Fines up to $2000, Jail time of up to 180 days, and a License Suspension of up to a year.
 If your BAC is at least .15, both the fine and jail time limits double for a first offense.

 - Second Offense – Fines up to $4000, Jail time of up to 1 year, and a License Suspension of up to two years.

 - Third Offense – This is a felony charge.
 Fines up to $10,000, a maximum of 10 years in prison, and a 2-year license suspension.

 - The suspension of your driver’s license for a long time, possibly even permanently

 - Surcharges totaling into the thousands that will be due to the Texas DPS each year for three years after your conviction.

 - Mandatory participation in DWI and alcohol/drug education programs